About Virginia Western :: College Policies

 - The Code of Virginia and Governor of Virginia Executive Orders

-VWCC publications (Catalog and Student Handbook, Faculty Handbook, etc.)
+- VWCC Policies and Publications (Catalog and Student Handbook, Faculty Handbook, etc.)

 - Other VWCC written policies such as parking regulations

 In the event of a conflict or contradiction, the highest applicable level in the hierarchy takes precedence.